In Ireland, A Vote Is Expected This Spring On Expanding Abortion Rights

 Ireland's abortion law is one of the strictest in the world.
 In Europe, only Malta and Vatican City have total bans.

 But in May, Ireland plans to hold a referendum on whether to change its laws and allow unrestricted abortion up to 12 weeks into a pregnancy.
-The referendum, whose exact date has not yet been set, will ask voters whether they want to repeal the 8th Amendment of the Irish Constitution, which outlaws abortion.
+The referendum, whose exact date has not yet been set, will ask voters whether they want to repeal the Eighth Amendment of the Irish Constitution, which outlaws abortion.

 This isn't the first time Irish voters have been asked to weigh in on abortion.
 In 1983, they voted 67 percent to 33 percent to add the constitutional amendment, which acknowledges "the right to life of the unborn, with due regard to the equal right to life of the mother."
 It prevented any future Irish government from introducing legislation allowing abortion.

-Abortion was already illegal, dating back to a 1861 law enacted during British rule.
-When Ireland became independent from the U.K. in 1922, it kept an abortion ban on its books but added the 8th Amendment later, to prevent future changes.
+Abortion was already illegal, dating to an 1861 law enacted during British rule.
+When Ireland became independent from the U.K. in 1922, it kept an abortion ban on its books but added the Eighth Amendment later, to prevent future changes.

 One of the things Irish voters are evaluating in the lead-up to the May vote is whether their country's abortion ban has actually prevented abortions.